top of page

 5. Cost Savings from reduced crashes, injuries, and fatalities.

-6. Positive Influence on Urban Planning for pedestrian and cyclist-friendly cities.
+6. Positive Influence on Planning and engineering strategies for pedestrian- and cyclist-friendly cities.

 Dates